trbatukim/housekeeper/README.md

 3. Apply the database schema to your Supabase project by running [`supabase/schema.sql`](supabase/schema.sql) in the SQL Editor (or via `supabase db push` if you're using the [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started)).
 It sets up all tables, row-level security policies, and functions the app depends on.

+4. In the Supabase dashboard, go to **Authentication → Sign In / Providers** and turn on **Allow anonymous sign-ins**.
+This is what powers demo mode — without it, the "Explore Demo" button will fail.

-4. Start the dev server:
+5. Start the dev server:

    ```bash
    npm run dev